 On her last evening, Sophie ate in the restaurant and buoyed up by several glasses of Pouilly-Fuissé wine went back up towards her room smiling.
-Her mobile rang and she saw it was a text from a blocked ID: “Good idea to go to that hotel in Trouville”.
+Her mobile rang and she saw it was a text from a blocked caller: “Good idea to go to that hotel in Trouville”.
 It was him.
 She knew it.
 The carefree effects of the alcohol disappeared in a second.
 How had he found her?
 A bead of sweat appeared on her forehead and she wiped her sweaty hands on her dress.

 Translated by Hannah Charlton